lna0104/Streptomycin/README.md

 - output/: Intermediate analysis outputs, such as filtered sequences and mutation screens.

-- plots/: Final figures generated for the project.
+- plots/: Final figures generated for this analysis.

-- results/: Summary tables and final processed results.
+- results/: Summary files and final outputs generated throughout the pipeline.

 ## Citation